 In addition to manually defined routing, Umi supports convention-based routing.
 This is also called file routing.
 It does not require manually configuring routes.
 Instead, the file system defines the routing.
 The routing configuration is derived from directories, files and their naming.

-If there is no manual routing configuration file, Umi will fall back to the conventional routing mode, analyzing the src/pages
+If there is no manual routing configuration file, Umi will fall back to the conventional routing mode, analyzing the src/pages directory to discover the routing configuration.

 Consider the following file structure: